 Provides instruction and physical exercise and conditioning around a specific activity or sport.
 Features courses in basketball, aerobic activities, jogging, weight training, yoga, golf, swimming, tennis, and seasonal activity classes.
+Some sections may have a low-cost text book option.

-HPE 194 2 Credits PROFESSIONAL ACTIVITIES
+HPF 194 2 Credits PROFESSIONAL ACTIVITIES

 Introduces team and/or individual sports, providing a sound foundation of skill development and knowledge in each area of the sport.
 Emphasizes methods, and progression and analysis of motor skills needed to become an effective teacher of each selected sport and/or event.
 Concentrates on one sport each quarter in the following six-quarter rotation: soccer, volleyball, tennis, softball, basketball, and golf.
 Lab required.
+Some sections may have a low-cost text

-PERSONAL TRAINING
+HPE 201 3 Credits PERSONAL TRAINING